 U.S. National Chemistry Olympiad

-In 2014, Team USA won one gold and three silver medals at the 46th International Chemistry Olympiad competition in Hanoi, Vietnam.
+2020 Team USA wins four gold medals at the 52nd International Chemistry Olympiad

 The U.S. National Chemistry Olympiad (USNCO) program is a chemistry competition for high school students.
-It's inteneded to stimulate young people to achieve excellence in chemistry.
-The American Chemical Society (ACS) has sponsored the program since 1984.
+The purpose of the competition is to stimulate young people to achieve excellence in chemistry.
+The American Chemical Society has sponsored the program since 1984.

 - Students must be U.S. citizens or legal, permanent residents of the United States (green card holders) to take the U.S. national examination.